EZMarvin/Learning-notes/SQL Notes.md

 - Read the executuation plan

 ### Instance
-complete DB server, one computer can have mant instance, but only one default
+complete DB server, one computer can have many instance, but only one default

 ### Result set
 set of record not only data also metadata like col name, datatype and sizes, **saved in ram**